SulthanTriesToCode/SulthanTriesToCode/README.md

 # 💫 About Me:
-🛌Just some person trying to code.<br>🎮Games every now and then.<br>🤖A.Is are pretty cool.<br>🐧Arch Linux is so good.
+😊Undergrad from Binus University.<br>🛌Just some person trying to code.<br>🎮Games every now and then.<br>🤖A.Is are pretty cool.<br>🐧Arch Linux is so good.

 # 📊 GitHub Stats:
 ![](https://github-readme-stats.vercel.app/api?username=SulthanTriesToCode&theme=dark&hide_border=false&include_all_commits=false&count_private=true)<br/>